 You may qualify for a credit of up to $2,000 for each qualifying child under age 17 at the end of the year.
 A qualifying child is your child, stepchild, adopted child, eligible foster child, or descendent of such, or your sibling, stepsibling, or descendent of such.
 The individual must have lived with you, or the custodial parent, for more than half of the year, must not have provided more than half of their own support, and must be claimed as a dependent by you.
 Generally, the child must be a U.S. citizen or a U.S. national or resident for some part of the year.

 Children's Investment Credit

 Does your child under age 18 have investment income?
 If they do, and the total amount is more than $3,600, part of the amount may be taxed at the parent's rate.
 The child may file a tax return, including Form 8615, Tax for Certain Children Who Have Unearned Income, or you may be able to file Form 8814, Parent's Election to Report Child's Interest and Dividends, and report your child's income on your return.

 Standard Deduction- Dependent on Another's Return

-The standard deduction for an individual for whom an exemption can be claimed on another person's tax return is generally limited to the greater of (a) $1,050, or (b) the individual's earned income plus $350.
-In no case can the deduction exceed the single standard deduction amount of $6,350 for this year.
+The standard deduction for an individual for whom an exemption can be claimed on another person's tax return is generally limited to the greater of (a) $1,100, or (b) the individual's earned income plus $350.
+In no case can the deduction exceed the single standard deduction amount.